dmijatovic/todo-api-bench/todo-actix-api/README.md

 ## Usage

 To start the todo api use docker-compose file.
-The api should be avaliable on localhost:8080 by default.
+The api should be available on localhost:8080 by default.

 ```bash